Dor-Ka/frontend-vanilla-js-timer-app/README.md

 - [x] Considered `MediaPlayPause` key but skipped due to inconsistent support
 - [x] Added support for `R` key to reset the timer
 - [x] Debounced `Space` key to prevent multiple triggers on key hold
+- [x] Added time persistence with localStorage (timer state and current time are saved and restored after page refresh)

 ---